 - The general director of the hosting school will determine the event director for any AASCA event.
 The event director shall not be involved in coaching or any other supervision role.
 The event director shall plan the technical organization of the event and ensure that this plan is accomplished.
-He/she shall direct the interaction among all the participating schools in the event. - The athletic director/activities coordinator/or other designee of the host school will establish communication in regards to the events, schedules, travel arrangements, lodging, transportation, etc. The school invitations must be sent out to the schools' general directors with a copy to the middle/high school principals and the athletic directors. - The initial information sent to the participating schools must include the names, telephone numbers, the email addresses of all those involved in the development of the event.
+He/she shall direct the interaction among all the participating schools in the event. - The athletic director/activities coordinator/or other designee of the host school will establish communication in regards to the events, schedules, travel arrangements, lodging, transportation, etc. The school invitations must be sent out to the schools' general directors with a copy to the middle/high school principals and the athletic directors.
+AASCA header must be used when hosting an AASCA and the school name remains off the invitations - The initial information sent to the participating schools must include the names, telephone numbers, the email addresses of all those involved in the development of the event.
 All this information will also be given to the AASCA webmaster to be posted on the AASCA site.
 The school invitations must be sent out to the schools' general directors and high school principals, as well as the athletic directors in the case of sporting events. - During AASCA events, host schools should use a Google drive for keeping event records, handbooks, statistics, and other communication.
 It is important to note that if there are discrepancies between the information in the drive and this policy, this policy supersedes.